pandas-dev/pandas/doc/source/dsintro.rst

    We will address array-based indexing like ``s[[4, 3, 1]]``
    in :ref:`section <indexing>`.

-Like a NumPy array, a pandas Series as a :attr:`Series.dtype`.
+Like a NumPy array, a pandas Series has a :attr:`~Series.dtype`.

 .. ipython:: python